uccser/uccser.github.io/docs/technical-documentation/technical-stack-structure.md

 We also store our documentation within the same respository for the same reason.
 This prevents the content, system, and documentation don't become out of sync easily.

-To populate a Django database with content we use custom loaders.
+To populate a Django database with content we use custom content loaders.
-The loaders for an application are generally found in the `management/commands/` directory.
+The loaders for an application are generally found in the `management/commands/` directory of a Django application.
 Besides populating fields in the database, a loader is also responsible for checking that its corresponding configuration file contains all the required fields, Markdown files are not empty, and icons can be found.
 If any of these conditions are not met, then an error is thrown.
 Errors are defined in `utils/errors/` and should aim to be as descriptive and useful~as possible as they will most often be read by an author and not necessarily a Python developer.